The History of Big Bang Boom

 Boomfest is a fun-filled day of family-oriented activities prior to the fireworks.
 Vendors offer a vast variety of food and drink and the U-Hop inflatable midway for the youngsters opens at 1:00 in the afternoon.
 (All day wristbands are available to purchase.

 Big Bang Boom has added a speaker system throughout the park to broadcast the synchronized music, but we also encourage you to bring your Big Bang Boom Box (portable radio) to listen to your favorite station carrying the fireworks music.
-94.7 KNEN, US92, 106 Kix, Lite Rock 97.5.
+The New 94 Rock, US92, 106 Kix, Lite Rock 97.5.